abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 You probably have come across the viral "How To Get Rich" tweetstorm from Naval—he's kinda famous on Twitter, and also he's the co-founder of AngelList.
 He's a prolific tech investor in companies like Twitter, Uber, and many more.

-Here is part one of the Naval's expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised article here)_</a>.
+Here is part one of the Naval's expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.

 ### Seek wealth, not money or status.